toddr/RFB/0001-pep-process.md

 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Perl is used.

-Once the champion has asked the Perl community as to whether an idea has any chance of acceptance, a draft PPE should be presented to P5P.
-This gives the author a chance to flesh out the draft PPE to make properly formatted, of high quality, and to address initial concerns about the proposal.
+Once the champion has asked the Perl community whether an idea has any chance of acceptance, a draft PPE should be presented to P5P.
+This gives the author a chance to flesh out the draft PPE to make sure it is properly formatted, of high quality, and to address initial concerns about the proposal.

 ## Submitting a PPE